ThingWerks/ThingWerks-IoT-Framework/README.md

 ## TWIT Principal of Operation

 #### The Core
 Acts as a communication hub between Home Assistant, ESPHome, other IoT devices and the TWIT Clients.
-It has centralized logging of all device and TWIT Client communication.
+It has centralized logging of all device and TWIT Clients.
 ##### How To install TWIT: https://github.com/ThingWerks/ThingWerks-IoT-Framework/blob/main/HowTo/Install-TWIT.md

 #### The Client